Gas crunch 2021: Colonial restarts hacked pipeline

 What about gas prices?

-The shortage has caused an increase.
-On Wednesday, the average price per gallon of gas in the US jumped to $3.02, according to GasBuddy, a pricing app.
+On Thursday, the average price per gallon of gas in the US jumped to nearly $3.03, up more than 7 cents from the previous week, according to GasBuddy, a pricing app.
 A GasBuddy analyst told MarketWatch that the rise reflected the reopening of the US economy though it may have been accelerated by the pipeline shutdown.
-The price was the first time gasoline topped $3 in six years, according to the publication.

 Correction, May 13, 8:44 a.m.
 PT: Fixes spelling of Cybereason.